hollydinkel/astrobeecd/docs/using_fastcd.md

 # Using FastCD with Prepared Data

 First, [create a ROS workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
 Next, `cd YOUR_ROS_WORKSPACE/src`.
+Next, read the [fastcd installation instructions](https://github.com/PRBonn/fast_change_detection) to ensure all required dependencies are installed.
 Clone this repository into this workspace and build the package:

 ```bash
 git clone https://github.com/hollydinkel/astrobee_change_detection --recurse-submodules